bmeurant/technical-docs/software-architecture/design-principles/soc.md

 **Why is this a problem?**

 -   **Fragile and Hard to Maintain:** A change in any single concern forces a modification of the entire block.
 If you decide to switch from `sqlite3` to PostgreSQL, you have to edit this route handler.
 If you want to change the password policy, you also edit this same function.
 This increases the risk of introducing bugs.
 -   **Difficult to Test:** How would you unit-test the validation logic?
 You can't.
-You would need to create a mock HTTP request and response object, and potentially mock the entire database module.
+You would need to create a mock HTTP request and response object, and potentially mock the entire [[software-architecture/databases/|database]] module.
 You are forced into integration testing for what should be a simple logic check.
 -   **Not Reusable:** What if you want to register a user from a different part of the application, like an admin panel or a command-line script, without an HTTP request?
 You can't.
 The business logic is inextricably tied to the HTTP context.

 ### Application of SoC: Refactoring into Layers